Gardening

 Friends don’t let friends use lame tomato cages!
 What’s your best method of caging tomatoes?

-Thought I’d share a pic of my reward for building these tomato ladders…
+Here’s a non-related byproduct of building these tomato ladders…

 3 pound bass